 What is breaking a licence agreement?

 When you are offered a place in halls, you are requested to pay a deposit and sign an agreement setting out the conditions of your licence.
-If you are in IQ Wave please click here for a copy of the agreement and all other halls please click here for a copy of the agreement.
+Please click here for a copy of the agreement.

 Will I be given a warning before being issued with a notice to quit?

 There are normally warnings from the halls of residence manager before the issuing of a notice to quit however depending on the severity of the breaking of the licence you may not be given a warning.

 Can I appeal against the decision of issuing a notice to quit?

 Once you have been issued with a notice to quit, you have 7 days to submit an appeal and it will need to be based on one or more of the following grounds;

 You will need to complete an appeal form (downloadable here) or collect one from halls reception.
 You will need to provide a written statement explaining why you are appealing and provide evidence to support you appeal.
 If you need help with writing a statement, please contact us.